 Monitoring and Alerts

 For organizations keen on maximizing their volume discounts, AWS provides several tools like AWS Cost Explorer and AWS Budgets.
-These platforms offer insights into your usage patterns and alert you when you’re close to hitting a discount threshold, thereby enabling proactive cost management.
+These platforms offer insights into your usage patterns and send billing alerts when you’re close to hitting a discount threshold, thereby enabling proactive cost management.

 AWS Consolidated Billing Volume Discounts Example